SergeyKrohin/json-viewer/README.md

 # Description

  - A JSON editor/validator app.
 It has 3 sections for JSON source, JSON schema and tree editor.
 All the sections are dynamically updated when the user inserts the data.
-After the validation button is pressed, the the app will all so dynamically check if the source is valid when the user unters the data.
+After the validation button is pressed, the the app will dynamically check if the source is valid when the user unters the data.
-- I is a responsive app to fit web, tablet and mobile screen.
+- I is a responsive app for web, tablet and mobile screen.
-- Works in Chrome, IE 11 + and Firefox browsers
+- Works and looks good in Chrome, IE 11 + and Firefox browsers

 # App structure